COMISSION

 Play written by Lope de Vega

-We collaborated with architecture students from the Universidad Politécnica de Madrid to create the set design.
+We collaborated with architecture students from the Universidad Politécnica de Madrid to create the scenography.

 Divine Comedy by Dante